Tag: snack

 Instructions

-- Pat the steelhead dry with paper towels before smoking.
-This will allow the smoke to stick to the fish.
+- Pat the rainbow trout dry inside and out with paper towels.
+This allows the smoke to stick to the fish.

-- Applewood, cherrywood, alderwood, and cedar are all great woods to use for smoking.
+- Applewood, cherrywood, alder, and cedar are great woods for smoking fish.